 For whom is shared hosting suitable?

 Shared hosting is best for small, self-hosted websites and small businesses.
 It's also good if you're still testing a WordPress hosting provider's service before upgrading to their costlier offers.

 2. VPS hosting for WordPress

 If shared hosting appeals to you, but you think there might be something better, you may want to consider VPS (Virtual Private Server) hosting for WordPress.
 A VPS acts like its own isolated server, but it shares a single physical server with other virtual servers.

 But wait!
-You may be wondering: "If a VPS shares a physical server with other virtual servers, how does it differ from shared hosting?
+You may be asking yourself, "If a VPS shares a physical server with other virtual servers, how is it different from shared hosting?"

 Well, a VPS is different from shared hosting for the following reasons: